Nominations are open for 2024 -

 If you have questions or want to verify your nomination has been received, please contact the President-elect at: email@example.com

-This year's awards will honor science, technology, engineering, mathematics, and/or computer science teachers working in grades K-6.
-Nominations close on January 7, 2022.
+Next year's awards will honor science, technology, engineering, mathematics, and/or computer science teachers working in grades K-6.
+Nominations will open in the fall.

 The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by the United States government specifically for K-12 science, technology, engineering, mathematics, and/or computer science teaching.
 The Awards were established by Congress in 1983.
 The President may recognize up to 108 exemplary teachers each year.